NoncerPro/noncerpro-nimiq-cuda/README.md

 Overclocking
 ------------------------------------------
 Argon2d is highly dependent on memory bandwidth and memory clock.
 Try settings the memory clock as high as possible, usually around +1000.
-There are part of the algorithm that can benefit a higher core clock too, so setting it to +99 would usually result in better hashrate.
+Other parameters must be adjusted based on the specific card and OS.

 Happy mining!